opengrowingalliance/.github/profile/README.md

 ### Growers and Farmers

 Your knowledge and experience are the foundation of everything we do.
-Whether you're a commercial farmer, a cannabis cultivator, or a backyard gardener, your insights drive OGSP's development.
+Whether you're a commercial farmer, a cannabis cultivator, or a backyard gardener, your insights drive OGP's development.

 Share your techniques in a format that gives you proper credit, test early implementations and provide feedback, or simply tell us what you need from technology to make your growing more sustainable and successful.

 ### Community Organizers and Educators

-Your ability to connect people and share knowledge is essential to OGSP's adoption.
+Your ability to connect people and share knowledge is essential to OGP's adoption.
 Help us build learning communities, develop educational resources, and ensure that this technology reaches those who need it most.

-Organize workshops in your community, develop curriculum around OGSP, or help us understand how to better serve underrepresented growing communities.
+Organize workshops in your community, develop curriculum around OGP, or help us understand how to better serve underrepresented growing communities.

 ### Researchers and Students

-Your curiosity and methodical approach help us improve and validate OGSP.
+Your curiosity and methodical approach help us improve and validate OGP.
 Design experiments to test growing methodologies, analyze data from community implementations, or develop new applications of the protocol.

 ## Getting Started